Ryan Gosling Reroutes Attention On Daughter To Harrison Ford, Eva Mendes Hustles After Having Kids

 “[Ryan’s] job was to be out of the range of the punch.
 My job was also to make sure that I pulled the punch,” he explained.
 “But we were moving, and the camera was moving, so I had to be aware of the angle to the camera to make the punch look good.
 You know, I threw about a hundred punches in the shooting of it, and I only hit him once.”

-After having two kids with La La Land actor, Eva Mendes is slowly getting her business career going.
-It seems like she has put a hold on her acting career at the moment, instead of making money through her clothing line.
+After having two kids with the La La Land actor, Eva Mendes is slowly getting her business career going.
+It seems like she has put her acting career on hold for the moment in favor of making money through her clothing line.
 Just this week, the 41-year-old actress expanded her line to include plus sizes.

 Femme allure – Glamour, vintage, cool.
 The new Eva Mendes Fall collection is here for women of all sizes at @newyorkandcomp8 pic.twitter.com/uXGfNm0en3